mgcvale/FluidFX/doc/getting-started/core-concepts.md

 - text-\*: font size.
 From 01 (0.1em) all the way to 10 (10em).
 - p-\*: padding. py, px, pb, pl, pt and pr are also available.
 Each number is equivalent to 1 pixel (e.g. p-1 is 4px of padding).
 - border-radius-*: border radius. from sm (4px) to full (999px).
-- backgorund-radius-*: same as border radius, but for background radius.
+- background-radius-*: same as border radius, but for background radius.
 - pref-w and pref-h: preferred width and height. from 1 (4px) to 256 (1024px).
 - hand, crosshair, text, ...: for changing the cursor.
 - spacing-\*: spacing for VBoxes and HBoxes. from 1 (4px) to 8 (32px).